azado/buildingAI/README.md

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

 This is how you make a list, if you need one:
+* Are some of the user stories/requirement overlapping each other
+* Can the above be merged in some way
 * Test cases/scenarios can often be to much
 * Regression test of existing code/parts, do we need to regression test everything
 * Can it be automated or can AI learning by doing help solve this